-The Notes Issuance Programme dated September 21, 2010 is created at the request of, and in close collaboration with AXA Bank Belgium S.A./N.V. (in this Programme AXA Bank Belgium S.A./N.V. acts both as potential issuer together with AXA Belgium Finance (NL) B.V. and as Guarantor) and will support the international business objectives of AXA Bank Belgium S.A./N.V. that aim at providing an offer of notes with a broad range of maturities, currencies, structures and sizes, that shall be distributed through local entities of the AXA Group or third party distributors.
+The Notes Issuance Programme dated 21 September 2010 is created at the request of, and in close collaboration with AXA Bank Belgium S.A./N.V. (in this Programme AXA Bank Belgium S.A./N.V. acts both as potential Issuer together with AXA Belgium Finance (NL) B.V. and as Guarantor) and will support the international business objectives of AXA Bank Belgium S.A./N.V. that aim at providing an offer of notes with a broad range of maturities, currencies, structures and sizes, that shall be distributed through local entities of the AXA Group or third party distributors.
 The Programme allows retail issues, institutional issuances, private placements and reverse inquiry issues (for entities of the AXA Group and third parties) which can be organized under the same Programme throughout Europe.

-Since December 31, 2018 no new Notes are issued (situation April 2019).
+Since 31 December 2019 no new Notes are issued (situation April 2020).

-For the rest of 2019 AXA Bank Belgium S.A./N.V. has informed the Company that, notwithstanding the present financial landscape, but considering the request of its clients for capital protected investment products, it has renewed its intentions to distribute structured Notes in Belgium in 2019 for which they might request the launching by AXA Belgium Finance (NL) B.V. under the Programme.
-Therefore, the Company expects a limited issuing activity for 2019.
+For the rest of 2020 AXA Bank Belgium S.A./N.V. has informed the Company that, notwithstanding the present financial landscape, but considering the request of its clients for capital protected investment products, it has renewed its intentions to distribute structured Notes in Belgium in 2020 for which they might request the launching by AXA Belgium Finance (NL) B.V. under the Programme.
+Therefore, the Company expects a limited issuing activity for 2020.
+Furthermore, the Management Board wants to refer to the announced sale of AXA BANK as described above creating uncertainties with regard to future activities of the Company and its role within the group's funding strategies.

-Apart from these intentions and business objectives, there has been no material adverse change in the financial position or prospects of the Company since December 31, 2018.
-There are no known further trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the prospects of the Company for the year ended December 31, 2018.
+Apart from these intentions and business objectives, there has been no material adverse change in the financial position or prospects of the Company since 31 December 2019.
+There are no known further trends, uncertainties, demands, commitments or events that are reasonably likely to have a material effect on the prospects of the Company for the year ended 31 December 2019.